 Karate | Y8 | Autumn, Spring

-Enhanced resilience, mental and physical health, and personal safety will be the rewards for boys during Karate.
+Enhanced resilience, mental and physical health, and personal safety will be the rewards for pupils during Karate.

 Kayaking | Y7 | Autumn, Spring

-Individual challenge, group support and greater water safety and confidence will be the rewards for boys during Kayaking.
+Individual challenge, group support and greater water safety and confidence will be the rewards for pupils during Kayaking.

 This introduction to the popular water sport will teach the basics of boat control and safety.
 Pupils will learn the key methods to manoeuvre a kayak taking into consideration body, paddle, boat and water.
 They will also be shown how to capsize in a controlled and confident manner, challenging themselves and supporting each other in the process.

 LCO Music Junction | Y11, L6, U6 | Spring